japnux/surfcam-v2/QUICKSTART.md

 # Quick Start Guide

-Get your GoSurf Webcams app running in minutes!
+Get your No Bueno Webcams app running in minutes!

 ## 1. Install Dependencies